christhomasmadej/recruitment/recruitment/curriculumVitae.md

 * **C/C++17** was used to implement firmware
 * **DDF** was used as domain specific language
 * **Wind River Workbench** was used for testing and as development env (devbench, testbench)
-* **ClearCase** source control used before migration to Git BOA & BitBucket
+* **ClearCase** source control used before migration to Git & GitHub
-* **PolarionQA** requirements and automation of testing
+* **PolarionQA** requirements and generation of testing reports

 **Highlights**:
 * Extending domain knowledge in embedded photolitography - one of the most crucial technologies in current era
 * Member of dedicated taskforce of introduction to the group PolarionQA so automation of testing and requirements
+* Key responsibility: Worked on CPD (Calibration, Performance & Diagntostics) which was used to calibrate energy sensor used in Dose Control module

 ### **04.2021 - 01.2022**: xBerry / ADB SafeGate
 **Project**: OneControl
 **Role**: Senior C++ Software Developer
 **Description**: OneControl solution integrating control over all airport services into single application
 **Technologies**: QtCreator, C++17, Python, SVN, Git, Jira, Confluence, BitBucket
-* **C++17** was used to develop application and implement new features - new microservices.
+* **C++17** was used to develop application and implement new features - new microservices
 * **Python** was used for automated user interface tests and black-box testing

 **Highlights**:
 * Extraction of common python tests code into separate testing library
 * Designed, implemented, tested and delivered new significant airfield lighting module
+* Key responsibility: Developed light management plugin to one of the One-Control submodules called MapEdit enabling modification of airport field system design

 ### **03.2020 - 03.2021**: xBerry / ASML
 **Project**: Twinscan RED Arm Development